reshama/git-intro-workshop3-cuny/git_2_create_repo_update.md

 - Check box for `Initialize this repository with a README`
 - Select green button `Create repository`

-##Step 2:  Let's add a couple of files
+## Step 2a:  Let's add a couple of files
 - Add a Markdown file:  `holiday.md`
   - add a line with an emoji
   - I added:  _Looking forward to the party :cake: ! :smiley: _